jerryn-joy/jerryn-joy.github.io/home.md

         <!-- New description
           <p class="description">
-            Design and deliver AI agents, RAG pipelines, and automated workflows with low/no-code tools and Python—reducing manual effort and increasing efficiency </p>
+            Design and deliver AI agents, RAG pipelines, and automated workflows with low/no-code tools and Python - reducing manual effort and increasing efficiency </p>
           <p class="description">
             End-to-end delivery from design and prototyping to full-scale deployment.</p>
           <p class="description">Build AI assistants, chatbots, and LLM-driven tools to improve customer experience and reduce operational overhead.</p>